maxdevblock/cubmods/README.md

 - [CUBmods’s documentation](https://cubmods.readthedocs.io/en/latest/) on ReadTheDocs

 ## References
-  - D'Elia A. (2003).
-Modelling ranks using the inverse hypergeometric distribution, Statistical Modelling: an International Journal, 3, 65--78
+  - Piccolo D. (2003).
+On the moments of a mixture of uniform and shifted binomial random variables.
+Quaderni di Statistica, 5(1):85–104
   - D'Elia A. and Piccolo D. (2005).
-A mixture model for preferences data analysis, Computational Statistics & Data Analysis},  \bold{49, 917--937
+A mixture model for preferences data analysis.
+Computational Statistics & Data Analysis, 49(3):917–934
   - Capecchi S. and Piccolo D. (2017).
 Dealing with heterogeneity in ordinal responses, Quality and Quantity, 51(5), 2375--2393
-  - Iannario M. (2014).
-Modelling Uncertainty and Overdispersion in Ordinal Data, Communications in Statistics - Theory and Methods, 43, 771--786
-  - Piccolo D. (2015).
-Inferential issues for CUBE models with covariates, Communications in Statistics.
-Theory and Methods, 44(23), 771--786.
-  - Iannario M. (2015).
-Detecting latent components in ordinal data with overdispersion by means of a mixture distribution, Quality & Quantity, 49, 977--987
   - Iannario M. and Piccolo D. (2016a).
 A comprehensive framework for regression models of ordinal data.
-Metron, 74(2), 233--252.
+Metron, 74(2), 233--252
   - Iannario M. and Piccolo D. (2016b).
 A generalized framework for modelling ordinal data.
-Statistical Methods and Applications, 25, 163--189.
+Statistical Methods and Applications, 25, 163--189
+  - Manisera M, Zuccolotto P (2014a).
+Modeling “don’t know” responses in rating scales.
+Pattern Recognit Lett, 45:226–234
+  - Piccolo D., Simone R. and Iannario M. (2019).
+Cumulative and CUB models for rating data: a comparative analysis.
+International Statistical Review, 87(2), 207-236
+  - Piccolo D. and Simone R. (2019).
+The class of CUB models: statistical foundations, inferential issues and empirical evidence.
+Statistical Methods & Applications, 28, 389-435
+  - Pierini M. (2024).
+Modelli della classe CUB in python.
+Bachelor's thesis L-41.
+Universitas Mercatorum, Rome, IT, 1–-172

 ## Credits
 @Author:      Massimo Pierini